kahveciderin/dhdl/README.md

 The syntax and the semantics are loosely inspired by Verilog.

-The DHDL logo is shamelessly stolen from the DHL logo.
+The DHDL logo is shamelessly stolen from DHL.
 I hope they don't mind.